Software Development Life Cycle Phases

 It can be hard to hire a team that can adapt to any SDLC model.
 You need to have a team that has skilled members in all the different SDLC phases, from planning to deployment!
 Fortunately, you don’t need to look elsewhere to find that team because you are in the right place.
 Full Scale is here for you!

 Software Development Life Cycle serves as a guide in building software products in a systematic and disciplined manner.
 The framework creates a structure that enables the development team to produce quality products by adhering to the definition of various tasks that need to be done.

 The SDLC phases comprise the inception up to the retirement of the software product.
 These phases include six major steps: requirements and analysis, designing, implementation, testing, deployment, and maintenance.
-We will discuss each of the SDLC phases and we will detail the important tasks that each phase entails.

 Requirements Gathering and Analysis

 This phase marks the beginning of software development.
 During this phase, all the information and requirements are gathered in order to conceive a concrete expectation of the software product.

 Requirements gathering and analysis aims to collect the details of each requirement and establishes an understanding as to why each requirement is present.
 This discusses the hows of fulfilling every requirement of the product.
 Along with these, this step also allows discussions on how each requirement will be tested.
 Through this, testers can contribute by adding value to the analysis of requirements.

 Once the gathering and analysis is complete, the next step is the design.
 In this phase, the developers and system architects formulate the high-level design of the software and system to achieve each of the determined requirements.
 By doing so, this phase will determine the technical details of the design such as risks, technologies to be used, project constraints, capability analysis, budget, and time.
 After these, the whole team will determine the best design approach for the product.